 To say we're living in exciting times is an understatement.
 Of course, between the Fourth Industrial Revolution, the rise of blockchain tech, and the increasing spread of cryptocurrencies, staying on the cutting edge of innovation is a challenge.

 If you've heard even half the buzz out there about cryptos, you realize it's time to start using platforms like Coinbase and Cash App.
-But you likely also have concerns about scams and hacks that've left a bad taste in many crypto users' mouths.
+But you likely also have concerns about scams and hacks that have left a bad taste in many crypto users' mouths.

 How do you get the most out of cryptos without becoming another statistic?
 Comparing platforms like Coinbase vs. Cash App is an excellent place to start.